 Make for the early 19th century church and follow the path heading south just to the right of it through light woodland (point 0).
 The fabulous view of the weald and Ashdown Forest is very evocative, very ‘garden of England’.
 To your right is a valley which you’ll shortly cross to enter the woodlands opposite (west).

-After 100 metres, after passing a paddock on your right with Shetland ponies in it the path splits; it doesn’t matter which one you take – they end up in the same place really – so continue on the path with the yellow arrow indicating Greensand Way.
-This path passes a seat dedicated to Octavia Hill on the left (great view from that) then, a few metres further on, turns right, heading west.
-Follow this path as it bends more towards the north.
+Pass the church to the Octavia Hill seat After 100 metres, after passing a paddock on your right with Shetland ponies in it, the path splits; it doesn’t really matter which one you take – they end up in the same place really.
+The path on the left passes a seat dedicated to Octavia Hill on the left (great view from that) at an intersection with the Greensand Way.
+The path on the right passes more open land with gorse but meets the other path again at its foot.
+To continue from the OH seat, retrace your steps and take the path opposite, heading west through Ide Hill woods (if you were to take the path going past the seat heading east you’d be heading to Stubbs Wood, Goathurst Common and Sevenoaks).
+So you’ve retraced your steps from the OH seat and have resumed on the path heading west.
+It soon goes downhill and bends more towards the north.
 A couple of streams from spings in the hill flow over the path, so it can be very muddy in winter.
-Soon, the Greensand Way path (point 1 on the map above) leaves the woods (now heading northish) by a field with a barbed wire fence.
+Soon, the path (point 1 on the map above) leaves the woods (now heading northish) by pasture with a barbed wire fence.
 At the end of this field there is a junction of paths; turn sharp left (west) away from Ide Hill into a shallow valley (often with sheep in it) and towards Scord Wood, about half a mile away on the other side.
 To the left (south) is a wondrous view of the weald, which will accompany you for much of the walk.

-An aside: The Greensand Way runs from near the Devil’s Punchbowl in deepest Surrey almost to the Kent coast and follows the layers of sandstone poking through the chalk and clays.
+An aside: Some of this route is on the Greensand Way which runs from near the Devil’s Punchbowl in deepest Surrey almost to the Kent coast and follows the layers of sandstone poking through the chalk and clays.
 Within the sandstone, a greenish mineral called glauconite is found, hence the trail’s name.
 Leith Hill, Surrey, is the highest point of the Greensand Way, at 320 metres.
 But don’t worry, we’re turning off well before that.

 Back en route: The path is now in the rather wet little valley and after crossing a little stream on a bridge, you should soon be walking slightly uphill towards some thick woods (Scord Wood, part of the Toys Hill National Trust woodland area).
-In June, watch out for the foxglove ‘forest’ on your left – quite spectacular.
-The path reaches the woods and runs alongside it for, say, 100 metres, then enters them by a stile (point 2) with a National Trust sign for Toys Hill.
+In June, watch out for the foxglove ‘forest’ on your left – quite spectacular – and a superb copper beech off to the right.
+The path reaches the woods and runs alongside it for, say, 100 metres, then enters them by a gate (point 2) with a National Trust sign for Toys Hill.
 Walk another 50 metres or so through the woods then turn sharp right on a well-established path that is now gravelled, back in the direction of Ide Hill.
-You have now left the Greensand Way and have joined the Toys Hill ‘red route’ which follows the edge of Scord Wood, heading north, towards Emmetts gardens.
+You have now left the Greensand Way and have joined the Toys Hill ‘red route’ which follows the edge of Scord Wood, heading north, towards Emmett Gardens.
 It used to be incredibly muddy for much of the year but has now been gravelled.
 The path follows the edge of the woods and is quite up and down.
 Soon you go steeply down via some steps.
 Soon after this, ignore the path off to the left and continue right past a large artificial pond (point 3) and then over a little bridge.
 This pond provides the water supply for Emmetts by means of a ram pump (housed in a little hut just downhill from the pond).
 There’s a National Trust noticeboard which explains how the pump works – nice touch.
 It’s worth knowing too that this woodland and its views are partly what inspired the inspiring social reformer Octavia Hill to set up the National Trust in the 1890s, and the area also helped her form the concept of the Green Belt.
 Apparently, these woods are exceptional for bird watching.

 The path at this point has been improved to avoid it becoming too muddy but if walking between November and April, good luck.
 After the pond, the path sharply shifts left and you find yourself looking down on the pond as in the picture above.
 You are now heading uphill, to Emmetts Garden.
 It’s a little steep at this point, but should be nothing for a fit, healthy humanoid like your good self.
 Ignore any paths off to the left, and near the top of the hill follow the path as it bends left more or less parallel with the top of the ridge.
 Then watch out for the Emmetts Garden sign.
 The view south from this point is gorgeous, stretching to the Ashdown Forest across Bough Beech reservoir and the lake at Hever Castle.
 It’s all made more beautiful by the wonderful trees and plants on this hillside.
 Awash with bluebells in spring, there are exotic trees planted here and a magnificent magnolia which blooms in late March/early April.
 At all times of the year it’s truly wonderful.

-Enter Emmetts Gardens admiring the wonderful azaleas, pines and various other rare shrubs from around the world, including many Japanese varieties.
+Enter Emmetts Gardens (remember to pay at the ticket office at the other end of the garden: £9.50 adult/£4.50 child), admiring the wonderful azaleas, pines and various other rare shrubs from around the world, including many Japanese varieties.
 I’m rather taken by the weeping Californian spruce you can see soon after entering.
 This southern edge of the garden is a truly magnificent spot.
 In fact Emmetts is great, simple as that.

 ‘Av a cup of tea, go on

-Continue straight on (west) if you want the cafe.
-Otherwise, to continue the walk, turn right and go north through the gardens (if you want to linger for a while it’s best to go to the main entrance and cough up your cash, and give us walkers a good name!).
+Continue straight on (west) if you want the excellent cafe.
+Otherwise, to continue the walk, turn right and go north through the gardens (remember to pay at the front entrance, as mentioned previously).
 As you draw level with Emmett’s House to your left (built in the 1860s by Frederic Lubbock, brother of Darwin’s buddy John, who lived near Downe) you will see a delightful rose garden with ornamental pond and small fountain on your right.
 Walk through this (point 4) and out of the garden across the field, back towards Ide Hill (the church spire acts as a good reference point at all times on this walk).
 Head for the bottom right hand corner of the field where a gate leads on to a lane which is actually a public footpath (you might have to climb over the gate, so it might be easier to turn sharp right on leaving the garden and head to the white gate).
 Continue downhill on this lane past the hilariously titchy Ide Hill Cricket Club pitch (definitely a batsman’s wicket).

 Here the lane meets Sundridge Road (point 5).
 Turn right and carefully walk for 100 metres up the road (towards Ide Hill, now heading south) then take the first left on to a narrowish lane (Norman Street, virtually car-free) heading east.
 Walk for about 350 metres and then, after a dip in the lane and passing a large oak tree or two on your right, watch out for a well-hidden stone marked with a public footpath sign on your right (point 6).
 This is just a gap in the hedge so is easy to miss – switch your radar on.
 Take this path across a two grassy fields (maybe with sheep in them) then exit the second field through a stile to the left, into a playing field.
 Walk past a little playground to the left of a large hut and exit back into Ide Hill, rather nicely, by the newly-revamped Cock Inn (point 7).
 The pub used to advertise itself with a ‘Warm beer, grumpy locals, average food, proper pub’ sign.
 But it’s a fine old boozer with a medieval feel thanks to its massive fireplace, low beamed ceilings and rustic aura.
 It’s got Greene King IPA on tap and a friendly vibe.
 All good.